CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Experimental Results

 \subsection{Ablation Study}

-\textbf{Impact of Question Phrase Length.} We show the influence of Question Phrase Length on the QG in Table \ref{tbl:ablation}.
-We set question phrase length at 2 since it helps the model achieve the best performance overall, and allows the model to generate both relevant and diverse questions as well as have a smaller search space.
+\textbf{Performance of QPP with Sampling Strategies.} Since our QPP is compatible with sampling strategies, we further study the performance after combining these two techniques.
+Table \ref{tbl:qa_results_side} shows the results, which indicate that combining two techniques can improve the sampling strategies' performance but do not lead to further improvement compared with using QPP only.
+This demonstrate that our QPP module is good enough to generate diverse useful questions for improving QA.

 \textbf{Alternative Approaches for QPP.} There are many model options for the QPP task, e.g., those for multi-label classification.
-To justify our choice of a seq2seq model, we compare it with two commonly-adopted multi-label classification (MLC) methods based on binary relevance (BR) and classifier chain (CC) \citep{boutell_luo_shen_brown_2004,read2011classifier}.
+To justify our choice of a seq2seq model, we compare it with two commonly-adopted multi-label classification methods: binary relevance (BR) and classifier chain (CC) \cite{boutell_luo_shen_brown_2004,read2011classifier}.
 BR develops multiple binary classifiers independently while CC builds a chain of classifiers and predicts labels sequentially.
-We use multi-layer perceptron as the specific model architecture for both BR and CC.
+We use multi-layer perceptron as the base model for both BR and CC.
 For each answer evidence, the input is the representation from the same LSTM encoder as our QPP module.

-From Table \ref{tbl:multi_label}, we can see: (1) The sequential decoder in our current QPP module performs better overall and especially in terms of Recall, which is particularly important since we aim for generating diverse question types; (2) A simple seq2seq model achieves great performance across all metrics, which renders developing more complex models for this task less necessary.
+From Table \ref{tbl:multi_label}, we can see: (1) The seq2seq design in our QPP module performs better overall and especially in terms of Recall, which is particularly important since we aim for generating diverse question types; (2) A simple seq2seq model achieves great performance across all metrics, which renders developing more complex models for this task less necessary.